-What is the Cinque Terre Card and do you need it to travel on the Cinque Terre Train in Italy?
-Read my guide about train travel in Cinque Terre and whether of not you should buy the Cinque Terre Pass to stop at the Cinque Terre train stations to explore the sea side villages in Italy.
+What is the Cinque Terre Train Card and do you need it to travel on the Cinque Terre Train in Italy?
+Read my guide about train travel in Cinque Terre and whether of not you should buy the Cinque Terre Pass to stop at the Cinque Terre train stations to explore these colorful sea side villages in Italy.

 Short introduction to Cinque Terre, Italy